DEXA Scan for Bone Density

 DEXA scans have a high degree of accuracy, but even more notable is their precision.
 The true value of a DEXA is the ability to track changes in bone density over time.
 DEXA bone density scans are highly comparable, but it is important to always test on the same machine for best results.

 Please note that DEXA scans do subject you to small amounts of radiation.
-A whole body scan produces a level of radiation equivalent to flying by airplane from New York to California.
+A bone density scan produces a level of radiation equivalent to flying by airplane from New York to California.

 Image of woman getting a dexa scan with a technician